-- This competition is executed with a GameController and the use of the button interface as a replacement for any GameController commands is not allowed! (see Section 6.4.2) - If any robot player scores a goal (including own goal) the ball gets replaced by the referees to one of the starting points, on the other half. (see details in Section 6.4.3) - After the game is in the state playing, the game state remains in it regardless of shot goals or scored points!
+- This competition is executed with a GameController and the use of the button interface as a replacement for any GameController commands is not allowed! (see Section 6.4.2) - If any robot player scores a goal (including own goals) the ball gets replaced by the referees to one of the ball starting points in the scoring teams half of the field (see details in Section 6.4.3). - After the game is in the state playing, the game state remains in it regardless of shot goals or scored points!
 Exception are the application of the Global Game Stuck rule and a referee timeout. (see Section 6.4.7) - A Global Game Stuck is applied if, among other things, no ball was played from one half to the other for more than 1 minute. (see Section 6.4.7) - Each competing team has only one robot as a field player on the field. - Fields that are at least 3/4 of the original size can also be used for this competition.
 However, field sizes smaller than the original should be reported by email to the TC by June 1, 2021. (see Section 6.1.1)